justland/just-func/docs/just-func-specification/grammar.md

 Every expression in `just-func` except `literal` has the form of `[identifier, expression*]`.

 The `identifier` determines what kind of expression it is.
-It is a string and must be resolved to either a `function-identifier`, `type-identifier`, or `variable-identifier`.
+It must be a string and must be resolved to either a `function-identifier`, `type-identifier`, or `variable-identifier`.

-An expression can be place at the `identifier` position, which it will be evaluated to produce the `identifier` and perform the same resolution.
+An expression can be place at the `identifier` position, which will be evaluated to produce the `identifier` and perform the same resolution.

 - [`literal`](#literal)
 - [`variable`](#variable)